Raguna163/ls-silver-spork/README.md

 ## Notes

-**Trivia:** GitHub recommended 'silver-spork' as a repository name, and it fit the kind of amateur fork of LS I was going for.
+**Trivia:** GitHub recommended 'silver-spork' as a repository name, and it fits the amateur fork of LS I was going for.

 This is mainly a personal project to familiarize myself with npm & git.